 Morehouse School of Medicine is not the sole provider of psychiatric services at any inpatient psychiatric facility.
-Should a student require inpatient psychiatric care at a facility where faculty provide service, a non-faculty member of the medical staff will be assigned as the attending physician.MSM residents shall not be involved in the care of MSM students.
+Should a student require inpatient psychiatric care at a facility where faculty provide service, a non-faculty member of the medical staff will be assigned as the attending physician.
+MSM residents shall not be involved in the care of MSM students.

-Confidentiality of Student Health Information in COI disclosure will only note that a conflict of interest exists and will not provide any information on the health care provided unless the student has provided written consent).
+Confidentiality of Student Health Information in COI disclosure

+Confidentiality of student health information must be preserved at all times (e.g., the faculty member will only note that a conflict of interest exists and will not provide any information on the health care provided unless the student has provided written consent).